Annual Enrollment provides an opportunity to review and change your benefits for the following calendar year.

 Online and call-in sessions

-The UnitedHealthcare presentations are a general overview of all retiree medical plan changes in 2023 for both non-Medicare and Medicare-eligible members.
-All retirees and their dependents enrolled in a medical plan are invited to listen in, regardless of Medicare status.
+The UnitedHealthcare Information Sessions provide a general overview of all retiree medical plan changes in 2026 for both non-Medicare and Medicare-eligible members.
+All retirees and their dependents enrolled in a medical plan are invited to participate, regardless of Medicare status.
+All session times will have the same presentation and no registration is required.

-Specific questions regarding University of Missouri retiree benefit premiums and non-medical plans are not addressed on this call.
+Specific questions regarding retiree benefit premiums and non-medical plans will not be addressed in the UnitedHealthcare informational sessions.
 These individual questions should be referred to the HR Service Center for assistance.

 Retiree Health Benefits Virtual Town Hall

-This event is hosted in cooperation with the four UM System campus retiree associations and focuses on health insurance benefits for retirees during the 2024 calendar year.
-UM System benefits experts and representatives from the university's insurance vendors will answer questions about medical insurance (both Medicare-eligible and non-Medicare eligible), as well as dental and vision benefits.
+This event is hosted in cooperation with the four UM System campus retiree associations and focuses on health insurance benefits for retirees during the 2026 calendar year.
+UM System benefits experts and representatives from UnitedHealthcare will provide an overview of the retiree medical plans, dental and vision as well as changes for 2026

 Make changes during Annual Enrollment